 Seth Sothel (also spelled Sothell and Southwell) purchased Edward Hyde, Earl of Clarendon's interest in the Proprietorship from his son Henry Hyde, 2nd Earl of Clarendon, in 1679, so he was now one of the Lords Proprietors.
-Since he was the first of the Lords Proprietor willing to go to the province, he was appointed the Governorship of both Albemarle County (North Carolina) and Charles Town (South Carolina) - and turned out to be one of the Colony's biggest tyrants and scaliwags ever seen, at least until modern times.
+Since he was the first of the Lords Proprietor willing to go to the province, he was appointed the Governorship of both Albemarle County (North Carolina) and later Charles Town (South Carolina) - and turned out to be one of the Colony's biggest tyrants and scaliwags ever seen, at least until modern times.

-Following the Culpepper uprising the Lord Proprietors wished to send to the Albermarle settlement a governor who was not partisan of either faction in the late rebellion.
-Such a man they thought they had in Seth Sothel, who had recently became a Lord Proprietor by the purcahse of Clarendon's interest.
-The Lord Proprietors also anticipated that should they send a Proprietor to govern Albermarle that his presence would awe the people into order.
+Following the Culpeper uprising the Lords Proprietors wished to send to the Albermarle settlement a governor who was not partisan of either faction in the late rebellion.
+Such a man they thought they had in Seth Sothel, who had recently became a Lord Proprietor by the purchase of Clarendon's interest.
+The Lord Proprietors also anticipated that should they send a Lord Proprietor to govern Albermarle County that his presence would awe the people into order.

-Nevertheless, in 1678 they commissioned Seth Sothel, governor of Albermarle.
+Nevertheless, in 1679 they commissioned Seth Sothel, governor of Albermarle County.

-After leaving England, however, Governor Sothel was captured by Algerian pirates and held for ransom.
-Pending his release the infant colony was governed first by John Harvey and upon his death by John Jenkins, Harvey having been appointed by the Proprietors and Jenkins selected by the Provincial Council.
+After leaving England, however, Governor Seth Sothel was captured by Algerian pirates and held for ransom.
+Pending his release the infant colony was governed first by John Harvey and upon his death by John Jenkins, Harvey having been appointed by the Lords Proprietors and Jenkins selected by the Executive Council.
 During this period much order was restored and there was little indication of political disturbance.

-In 1683 Sothel, being finally released from captivity arrived in Carolina to take charge of the government in Albermarle.
+In late 1682, Seth Sothel, being finally released from captivity, arrived in Carolina to take charge of the government in Albermarle County.

 Such was the character of Seth Sothel.
 His name became synonymous with tyranny.

 To his Salmon Creek Plantation, Governor Sothel came, about 1685, to take up residence.
 The locality about Salmon Creek in Bertie County seems to have had an attraction for so many of the prominent political figures of the than infant colony of Carolina.
-Across the Creek from Governor Sothel at Bal-Gray lived Thomas Pollock, often president of the Council and twice acting governor.
+Across the Creek from Governor Sothel at Bal-Gray lived Thomas Pollock, often President of the Council and twice Acting Governor of Albemarle County.

-Later, a few miles away, Governor Hyde was to take up residence as well as Governor Charles Eden and afterwards, Governor Gabriel Johnston.
+Later, a few miles away, Governor Edward Hyde was to take up residence, as well as Governor Charles Eden and afterwards, Governor Gabriel Johnston.
 Thus the settlement around Salmon Creek was the hub of so much of the political life of North Carolina's earliest days.

-Sothel, after moving to his Salmon Creek plantation continued in the abuse of his office.
+Governor Seth Sothel, after moving to his Salmon Creek plantation continued in the abuse of his office.
 His administration was still marked by every kind of extortion.
 The inhabitants of the sparsely populated colony had long grown impatient of this charlatan's miserable behavior.
-Finally, in 1688, the people rose up against Sothel, seizing his person for the purpose of sending him to England for trial.
+Finally, in 1689, the people rose up against Sothel, seizing his person for the purpose of sending him to England for trial.

-Sothell then fled to South Carolina where he actually became governor in 1690. but soon met a fate similar to that he had experienced in the northern part of the colony.
+Seth Sothel then fled to South Carolina where he actually became governor in 1690, but soon met a fate similar to that he had experienced in the northern part of the colony.
 On November 8, 1691, the Lords Proprietors sent him a letter advising him that his governorship was now cancelled and that Philip Ludwell would soon be in Charles Town as the new governor.

-After his banishment we find ex-governor Sothel returning to Albermarle and his home on Salmon Creek where he died in 1692 [one source asserts he died in 1694].
+After his banishment we find ex-governor Seth Sothel returning to Albermarle and his home on Salmon Creek where he died in 1692 [one source asserts he died in 1694].
 He left no children.
 His wife had had two previous husbands and on Sothel's death, married again for the fourth time.
 There is some confusion as to this lady's maiden name.
-Some genealogists say she was Ann (Anna) Willis of Ipswich, Massachusetts, but Governor Sothel in his will speaks of his father-in-law, Edward Forster.
+Some genealogists say she was Ann (Anna) Willis of Ipswich, Massachusetts, but Governor Seth Sothel in his will speaks of his father-in-law, Edward Forster.

-Among the items of his will, Governor Sothel left his plantation on Salmon Creek to his friend, Francis Harley.
+Among the items of his will, Governor Seth Sothel left his plantation on Salmon Creek to his friend, Francis Hartley.
 To his widow, Anna, he left his property in the vicinity of Bath and a life estate in two-thirds of his seignor bounded on Flatty Creek and the Pasquotank River.
 To his father-in-law, Edward Forster, he gave his plantation at Cuscopenum.
-To William Duckenfield, William Wilkinson and Henderson Walker (all members of his Executive Council) he left each five pounds for the purpose of purchasing a good mourning ring.
+To William Duckenfield, William Wilkinson, and Henderson Walker (all members of his Executive Council) he left each five pounds for the purpose of purchasing a good mourning ring.
 The will is dated January 20, 1689 and probated February 3, 1693.

-Robert Rascoe of Roanoke married Anna Willix of Ipswich, Essex County Massachusetts.
+Robert Rascoe of Roanoke married Anna Willis of Ipswich, Essex County Massachusetts.
 The actual marriage may have occured in Exeter, Rockingham County New Hampshire (New England Colony) between 1653 and 1660.
-Robert Rascoe apparently died before 1663 and Anna then married Captain James Blount of Isle of Wright County Virginia and Chowan Provence North Carolina.
+Robert Rascoe apparently died before 1663 and Anna then married Captain James Blount of Isle of Wright County Virginia and Chowan Province, North Carolina.
 On June 13, 1663 James Blount was granted letters of administration in rights of his wife Anna on the estate of Robert Rascoe.
-James Blount died in Chowan County N.C. in 1685.
+James Blount died in Chowan County NC in 1685.

-After the death of Blount, Anna married Col Seth Sothel, Provintional Governor of North and South Carolina.
-In 1692 Governor Sothel died at his Plantation on Salmon Creek in Bertie County N.C.
-Anna then married her 4th husband, Col John Lear of Nansemond County Virginia.
+After the death of Blount, Anna married Seth Sothel, Provincal Governor of North and South Carolina.
+In late 1692, Seth Sothel died at his plantation on Salmon Creek in what later became Bertie County, NC.
+Anna then married her 4th husband, Col. John Lear of Nansemond County Virginia.
 Anna died sometimes between May 13, 1695 and June 6, 1695.
 John Lear died in 1696.

-After Governor Sothel left his property on Salmon Creek to Francis Hartley, we find that Hartley's widow next came into possession of it.
+After Seth Sothel left his property on Salmon Creek to Francis Hartley, we find that Hartley's widow next came into possession of it.
 She then married William Duckenfield, hence it then came under the ownership of Duckenfield.
-In 1702 Duckenfield conveyed the plantation to John Ardene who took out a grant for the said four thousand acres in 1707.
+In 1702, Duckenfield conveyed the plantation to John Ardene who took out a grant for the said four thousand acres in 1707.
 The original grant on parchment was still in existence some years ago.
-John Ardene in his will, probated in 1720, leaves "that plantation and tract of land called Salmon Creek to kinsman William Duckenfield".
+John Ardene in his will, probated in 1720, left "that plantation and tract of land called Salmon Creek to kinsman William Duckenfield".
 The Duckenfield family being Tories at the outbreak of the Revolution, returned to England and never came back to America.
 As a result their lands were confiscated by the new state of North Carolina.

 Later, due to its location at the junction of the Albermarle Sound, Chowan River and Salmon Creek, the plantation was given the name of "Avoca," which from the Latin signified where separate waters came together.
 In the meantime it had become the home of Cullen Capehart, and until recent years was still owned by his descendants.
 Due to the enormous hula of "Big Seine" fishing at the close-by fishery, Avoca has been an outstanding landmark in Eastern Carolina for a long number of years, particularly during the eighteen hundreds.